††††† RELATES TO: KRS 335.500(4), 335.505(4), 335.525(1)(e)

 ††††† (b) Broad exposure and opportunity for skill enhancement with a variety of developmental issues, dysfunctions, diagnoses, acuity levels, and population groups.

-††††† (2) The board may, in its discretion for extenuating circumstances beyond the supervisorís or superviseeís control, grant a limited waiver from the requirement of one monthly direct in person meeting to satisfy the face-to-face supervision requirements upon written request by the supervisor and supervisee.
+††††† (2) The board may for extenuating circumstances beyond the supervisorís or superviseeís control, grant a limited waiver from the requirement of one (1) monthly direct in person meeting to satisfy the face-to-face supervision requirements upon written request by the supervisor and supervisee.
+Extenuating circumstances include situations such as death or serious illness of the board-approved supervisor, a leave of absence by the supervisor, or the termination of the supervisor's employment.

 ††††† Section 6.
 Supervision Requirements.
 (1) Supervision shall relate specifically to the qualifying experience and shall focus on: